IWP: Token Pruning as Implicit Weight Pruning in Large Vision Language Models

 \subsection{Dual Form-based Token Pruning}

-Finally, we integrate these two criteria, information magnitude and information duplication, into a unified token pruning framework.
-Relying solely on information magnitude for token selection often results in highly duplicated updates, which can lead to rank collapse in the accumulated dual weight.
-Conversely, selecting tokens based on information duplication might retain ineffective tokens with negligible magnitudes.
-Therefore, we have to select the tokens with high information magnitude, while minimizing the information duplication scores.
-To this end, we consider Maximal Marginal Relevance (MMR) \cite{carbonell1998mmr}, a selection method that penalizes candidates that exhibit high similarity with the already selected ones.
-Formally, MMR iteratively select a token from the set of all available tokens $\mathcal{U}$, such that selected token maximizes its individual information magnitude score while minimizing its information duplication with tokens already in selected tokens $\mathcal{C}$.
-The next token $i^*$ is chosen according to:
+Finally, we combine information magnitude and duplication into a unified token pruning framework.
+Magnitude-only selection often produces redundant updates, causing rank collapse in the accumulated dual weight, while duplication-only selection may retain tokens with negligible magnitudes.
+Thus, we aim to select tokens with large information magnitude and low duplication.
+To this end, we adopt Maximal Marginal Relevance (MMR) \cite{carbonell1998mmr}, which penalizes candidates similar to already selected tokens.
+Given the full token set $\mathcal{U}$ and the selected set $\mathcal{C}$, MMR chooses the next token as $ i^* = \arg\max_{i \in \mathcal{U} \setminus \mathcal{C}} [ \sigma \cdot P_i - (1 - \sigma) \max_{j \in \mathcal{C}} S_{i,j} ], $ where $P_i$, $S_{i,j}$, and $\sigma$ denote the dual-form importance metric ($\text{Score}_i$), dual-form similarity metric, and similarity penalty, respectively.

-where $P_i$, $S_{i,j}$, and $\lambda$ represents the dual-form importance metric ($\text{Score}_i$), dual-form similarity metric, and similarity penalty, respectively.
-However, standard MMR is inherently sequential, requiring $(1-\rho)N_{\text{img}}$ iterations and $\mathcal{O}(N_{\text{img}}^2)$ pairwise comparisons at each step.
-This leads to severe computational and time bottlenecks, during inference.
-To address this, we introduce Progressive Chunked MMR, an efficient algorithm that accounts for both information magnitude and duplication with minimal computational overhead and time cost compared to standard MMR.
+However, standard MMR is greedy-selection based, requiring $(1-\rho)N_{\text{img}}$ iterations and $\mathcal{O}(N_{\text{img}}^2)$ pairwise comparisons, which creates a bottleneck during inference.
+To overcome this, we propose Progressive Chunked MMR, which accounts for both criteria with substantially lower overhead.